trevarj/ydictionary/README.md

 # ydictionary
-A tool to lookup a word using Yandex Dictionary
+A CLI tool to lookup a word using Yandex Dictionary